UsabilityEtc/spritekit-leaf-simulation/README.md

 # SpriteKit Leaf Simulation

 This Xcode project provides a Swift implementation of a leaf simulation using [SpriteKit](https://developer.apple.com/spritekit/).
-The project includes targets for running the simulation on Mac OS X, iOS and tvOS.
+The project includes targets for running the simulation on macOS, iOS and tvOS.

 Watch the [SpriteKit Leaf Simulation](https://www.youtube.com/watch?v=NS8s_OQMLFI) video on YouTube.